whytekieran/ProblemSheet2-GOProgramming/README.md

 # ProblemSheet2_GOProgramming

-Solution to Emerging Technologies Problem Sheet.
+Solution to the Problem Sheet outline below.
 Written using GO and the Gorilla Web Toolkit.

 1. Create a git repository for the following problems.
 Make sure your repository has a readme ﬁle, a license ﬁle and a gitignore ﬁle.